mdpi-filter/mdpi-filter-microsoft-edge/PRIVACY_POLICY.md

 *   **User Preferences:**
     *   **Data Handled:** Your chosen mode for handling MDPI content (e.g., "highlight" or "hide"), preferences for highlighting potential MDPI sites (Google Search only), custom highlight colors, and whether debug logging is enabled.
     *   **How Handled:** These settings are stored locally in your browser using the browser's storage sync feature (`browser.storage.sync`).
-If you have browser synchronization enabled (like Chrome Sync or Microsoft Edge Sync), these settings may be synced across your devices.
+If you have Microsoft Edge Sync enabled, these settings may be synced across your devices by Microsoft.
 The Extension uses these preferences to customize its behavior according to your choices.
     *   **Purpose:** To remember your settings across browsing sessions and provide a consistent user experience.

 *   **Website Content:**